 While it is difficult for a rich man to enter God's Kingdom (see our article on the "camel through the eye of the needle" parable), it is not impossible.
 The mercy Jesus extended toward Jericho's chief tax collector (and thief) shows that even the most hated person could change and turn their lives around.

 Repentance, if it is genuine, must be followed by tangible acts that show a willingness to change one's life and obey God.
-Unlike the rich young man who was unwilling to part with his wealth (Matthew 19:16 - 26), Zacchaeus pledged to use his money for righteous goals.
+Unlike the rich young man who was unwilling to part with his wealth (Matthew 19:16 - 26), Zacchaeus the tax collector pledged to use his money for righteous goals.
 Merely "accepting Jesus in your heart" or feeling sorry for what one has done is not enough!